 The Fire Protection SDP Phase 2 quantitative screening method includes an approach for incorporating known issues about fire-induced circuit failure modes and effects into an SDP analysis.
 The SDP approach is mainly intended to support the assessment of known issues in the context of an individual fire area.
 However, the Phase 2 process may be appropriate for some issues involving multiple fire areas.
 In practice, an issue about given circuit failure modes and effects will likely impact the risk contribution arising from multiple fire areas.
 The SDP analysis approach, in theory, could be used to provide a screening estimate of the plant-wide risk significance of a particular circuit failure issue, if supported by a plant-wide search for relevant vulnerabilities (i.e., plant-wide routing information for all relevant cables and circuit, and an assessment of fire vulnerabilities for each relevant fire area).
 It is recommended that additional guidance be sought from a risk analyst in the conduct of such an analysis.
 A systematic plant-wide search and assessment effort is beyond the intended scope of Phase 2.
 In such cases, the SDP analysis can proceed directly to Phase 3.

-The Fire Protection SDP Phase 2 quantitative screening method does not currently include explicit treatment of MCR fires or fires leading to MCR abandonment (either due to fire in the MCR or due to fires in other fire areas that would impair the ability to control the reactor from the MCR).
+The Fire Protection SDP Phase 2 quantitative screening method does not currently include explicit treatment of main control room (MCR) fires or fires leading to MCR abandonment (either due to fire in the MCR or due to fires in other fire areas that would impair the ability to control the reactor from the MCR).
 The Phase 2 process may be able to address such scenarios, but it is recommended that additional guidance be sought from a risk analyst in the conduct of such an analysis.

 0308.03F-03 ABBREVIATIONS, SYMBOLS AND DEFINITIONS